Charity Navigator Awards GRF 4-Star Rating

 Thanks for emailing that article!

-The 4-star rating is Charity Navigator’s highest rating, indicating that “Glaucoma Research Foundation consistently executes its mission in a fiscally responsible way, and outperforms most other charities in America.”
-Out of the thousands of nonprofits Charity Navigator evaluates, only 12% have received at least 3 consecutive 4-star evaluations.
+The 4-star rating is Charity Navigator's highest rating, indicating that “Glaucoma Research Foundation exceeds industry standards and outperforms most charities in its cause.”
+Out of the thousands of nonprofits Charity Navigator evaluates, only 8% have received at least four consecutive 4-star evaluations.

 According to the Charity Navigator website, their ratings provide clear, objective, and reliable assessments of the financial health and transparency of charities.
 “By using our ratings, givers can truly know how a charity's financial health compares with that of its peers and of charities throughout the country.
 Givers can be confident that in supporting those charities rated highly by Charity Navigator, they will be supporting organizations that are fiscally responsible and financially healthy.”